basho/basho_docs/content/riak/kv/2.2.0/developing/usage/reading-objects.md

 client.
 </div>

-## No Object Stored
+## Not Found

-At the moment, there's no object stored in the location where we just attempted a read, which means that we'll get the following response:
+If there's no object stored in the location where you attempt a read, you'll get the following response:

 ```java
 java.lang.NullPointerException